ericallenpaul/EnumSeeder/README.md

 to change the code.

-Fortunately with just a little bit of code you can create and populate a look up table that corresponds to the enum.
+Fortunately with just a little bit of code you can create and populate a look up table that corresponds to the enum and have it work with code first migrations.

 So let's walk through it.
 I have 3 projects in my example, a Web API project, a models